haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 ### Preparing peptide structure

-When modelling peptides with no experimental structure available, a common approach is to perform a molecular dynamics (MD) simulation to capture the peptide’s conformational variability.
+When modelling peptides with no experimental structure available, a common approach is to perform a molecular dynamics (MD) simulation and cluster the trajectory to capture the peptide’s conformational variability.
 This process is computationally expensive and can be challenging in the absence of MD experience.
 A simpler alternative is to generate several idealized peptide conformations.
 While less robust, this approach still indirectly accounts for peptide's flexibility to some degree, and that can be just enough to build a model of acceptable quality.